What the last 48 hours told us about Trump's next 4 years

 "Is Vladimir Putin a war criminal?" the Florida senator asked.

-Tillerson hedged, saying he "would not use that term" and requited "much more information" before giving a clear answer.
+Tillerson hedged, saying he "would not use that term" and required "much more information" before giving a clear answer.

 Rubio pressed on, running off a laundry list of Russian aggression, from its actions in Aleppo to the murder of dissidents and journalists, but Tillerson didn't budge.